markd2/RandomLearning/DynamicIsland/readme.md

       overlyas the home screen or another app.
     - only happens when your Live Activity contains an alert configuration
   - StandBy - displays the live activity in the minimal detched appearance
+    - landscape orientation, charging, angled to face the room.
     - tap to see the lock screen appearance, scaled to fill the screen.

 * Beast Practices
   - offer a live activity for tasks and live events that have a defined